Lourdes - Tarbes Airport Mini Guide

 There is a small but very busy airport nearby called Lourdes-Tarbes-Pyrenees Airport.
 Most of the flights there are laid on for Catholics making a pilgrimage to Lourdes and includes Ryanair flights from London and Manchester.
 Other destinations include Paris

-, Milan and Brussels.
+, Rome, Milan and Brussels.
 The airport is very close to the town of Lourdes and there is never a shortage of means of transport into the town.

 What is the Airport Like?